The Goodness of Milk and Tips for Optimum Benefits

 By Naiwen Hu

 In TCM, dampness is considered a pathogenic factor.
-When dampness accumulates in the body and lingers for too long, it can contribute to obesity and cardiovascular diseases.
+It holds that when dampness accumulates in the body and lingers for too long, it can contribute to obesity and cardiovascular diseases.

-To prevent the buildup of dampness, it is recommended to drink milk warm to maximize its nutritional benefits.
+To prevent the buildup of dampness, it is recommended to drink milk warm, which may also maximize its nutritional benefits.
 A cup of warm milk in the evening soothes the stomach and promotes better sleep.

-The ancient medical text “Systemic Differentiation of Warm Diseases (Wen Bing Tiao Bian)” also highlights the benefits of milk for the stomach, stating that drinking milk can help restore stomach moisture and relieve thirst in people who have just recovered from a cold.
+The ancient medical text “Wen Bing Tiao Bian”—translated as “Systemic Differentiation of Warm Diseases”—also highlights the benefits of milk for the stomach, stating that drinking milk can help restore stomach moisture and relieve thirst in people who have just recovered from a cold.

 Recommended Daily Intake

-Adults and children can meet their daily calcium and protein needs by drinking one to two cups of milk a day.
-However, it is best not to exceed 16.23 fluid ounces per day, as drinking too much milk can cause bloating and indigestion.
+Adults and children can meet their daily calcium and protein needs by drinking one to two cups of milk daily.
+However, it is best not to exceed 16 ounces per day, as drinking too much milk can cause bloating and indigestion.
 Additionally, milk is high in fat, and excessive consumption may raise cholesterol levels.

-According to the U.S. Department of Agriculture’s MyPlate dietary guidelines, adults and teens should consume 3 cups of dairy per day, while children should have 2 to 2.5 cups.
+According to the U.S. Department of Agriculture’s MyPlate dietary guidelines, adults and teens should consume 3 cups of dairy per day, and children should have 2 to 2 1/2 cups.
 For reference, 1 cup is equivalent to:

 • 1 cup of milk or 1 half-pint container